jdelfino/jdelfino.github.io/index.md

 # Computational Thinking Challenges

-No prior coding or tech experience needed!
+No prior coding knowledge needed!

 Start with the easier challenges, and work your way up.